Tripper98/Bitcoin_prediction_real_time/README.md

 >>We are using the [Messari's API](https://messari.io/api/docs#operation/Get%20all%20Assets) to collect data in real-time.

 Description of files :
-- producer.py :
+- producer.py : this is a python script that create our own Kafka Producer.
-- kafka_mongo.py :
+- kafka_mongo.py : this is our Consumer that get data from the producer and stock them on MongoDB
-- Mongo_Spark_LSTM.ipynb :
+- Mongo_Spark_LSTM.ipynb : this file content is a script of our model LSTM that starts automatically every hour

 ## II.
 Installation